TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #3 - Foodie-Fi/Solution.md

 ### 3. What plan `start_date` values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name

+Required me to aggregate a `COUNT` based on the `plan_name`, but filtering on the year 2020 using the `DATEPART` function

 ````sql
 SELECT pl.plan_name,